Freedom has a lovely voice.

 "Forget it, I just kicked the habit."

 - In Frank Miller's The Dark Knight Strikes Again there is a passing reference to a "Freedom from Information Act", presumably intended as a satirical slap on the recent activities of the George W. Bush administration.

 - In Final Crisis this is one of the reasons the Anti-Life Equation is so effective.
 When several characters such as Green Arrow and Red Robin are freed of it, they admit that Anti-Life was "easy" and that some of it did ring true for them.

 - Some interpretations of Two-Face play with this: is surrendering to the judgments of the toss of a coin simply a way for Harvey Dent to escape the moral consequences of balancing his two sides?

 - In Moscow on the Hudson the main character, a Russian emigrant to the United States, freaks out when he looks for coffee in a grocery store and is confronted with innumerable different brands.
-(In the Soviet Union, obviously, there would have been far fewer varieties to pick from, maybe only one.)
+In the Soviet Union, there was precisely one medium-quality brand of everything.

 - Alvin Toffler's nonfiction book Future Shock predicted that in the future, everything would be customizable, leading to "overchoice".